 - Accepted students (applied and received acceptance) should follow the Ready-Set-Go New Student Enrollment Checklist and should attend an Advising & Registration session as soon as possible.
-Students should bring an unofficial transcript(s) to an Advising & Registration session while waiting for transfer credit to be evaluated.
+Students should bring an unofficial transcript(s) to their Advising & Registration session to assist with appropriate course placement and advising.

 - Guest students (students who have not been accepted to the College) should bring an unofficial copy of your transcript to register for classes at Student Central, room B202, Charlestown campus.